Turquoise jay

 The turquoise jay (Cyanolyca turcosa) is a species of bird in the family Corvidae.

 The turquoise jay is a vibrant blue jay with a black face mask and collar.
 It is found exclusively in South America throughout southern Colombia, Ecuador, and northern Peru.
 The turquoise jay prefers a humid habitat of montane evergreen forest and elfin forest with both primary and secondary growth.
 This bird is omnivorous and is known to eat insects, berries, eggs, and young birds of other species.
 Turquoise jays are nonmigratory and tend to travel in mixed flocks.

 Taxonomy

 Order and family

-The order Passeriformes, commonly referred to as "perching birds," is perhaps the largest and most diverse order of birds.
+The order Passeriformes, commonly referred to as "perching birds", is the largest and most diverse order of birds.
 These birds are found worldwide, excluding Antarctica, but have their highest concentration in the tropics.
 Their sizes range from just a few grams to over a kilogram in weight, and they are generally colorful songbirds.

 The family Corvidae is in the order Passeriformes and includes the jays, magpies, and crows.
 Most of the birds are strongly built, are stout-billed, and are some of the largest birds in Passeriformes.
 In most cases there exists no sexual dimorphism.
 Corvids have loud, harsh voices and an advanced social organization.
 Individuals in a colony will take care of one another and generally a pair will mate for life.
-Corvids can be destructive; often they rob nests and ruin crops, however they are extremely intelligent and are resourceful scavengers.
+Corvids are extremely intelligent and are resourceful scavengers.
 There are over 120 known species in the family Corvidae.